 - (2) In the case of Messrs.
-Kratzman and Stack, by Katonah Debt Advisors. - (3) In the case of Mr. Kratzman, voluntary termination other than for good reason. - (4) Accrued and unused vacation time is a range of minimum and maximum amounts payable, depending on the amount of vacation time used at the time of termination. - (5) Insurance benefits are based on the December 2008 monthly payment for health and dental coverage.
+Kratzman and Stack, by Katonah Debt Advisors. - (3) Voluntary termination other than for good reason. - (4) Accrued and unused vacation time is a range of minimum and maximum amounts payable, depending on the amount of vacation time used at the time of termination. - (5) Insurance benefits are based on the December 2009 monthly payment for health and dental coverage.

-Director Compensation in Fiscal Year 2008
+Director Compensation in Fiscal Year 2009

-The following table sets forth a summary of the compensation earned by the Company's directors (other than Mr. Pearson, who is also an executive officers named in the Summary Compensation Table and whose compensation is reflected in such table) in 2008.
+The following table sets forth a summary of the compensation earned by the Company's directors (other than Mr. Pearson, who is also an executive officers named in the Summary Compensation Table and whose compensation is reflected in such table) in 2009: